redhat-developer/lsp4ij/docs/UserDefinedLanguageServer.md

 ### Exporting templates

-Users can also export their own language servers to a zip file.
+Users can export their own language servers to a zip file.
 This can be done from the LSP console, by selecting one or more language servers and selecting the export option from the context menu.

 ![Export Language Servers to a Zip](./images/user-defined-ls/ExportUserDefinedLanguageServer.png)